Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Analytical thinking, communication skills, decisiveness, stress resistance

-Salary Expectations: How much does a risk manager earn?
+Salary prospects: How much does a risk manager earn?

 Risk manager salaries vary widely depending on factors such as professional experience, company size and industry.
 However, there are attractive compensation opportunities at all career levels in the field of risk management.